-Being mindful of the effect of tiredness has on both in yourself and others in the group when you make any plans.
-Get as fit as possible for the winter mountains and be more conservative with winter trips.
+Being mindful of the effect of tiredness both on yourself, and others in the group, when you make any plans.
+Get as fit as possible for the winter mountains and make more conservative plans with winter trips.
 It’s likely that things will take longer and are more physically demanding than in summer.
-Remember you always have options; turning back and/or resting in a group shelter (see below), are better choices in almost all situations when anyone is becoming exhausted.
+Remember you always have options; turning back and/or resting in a group shelter (see below), are better choices in almost all situations, when someone is becoming exhausted.

 As mentioned above, my layering system always includes an emergency layer or belay jacket.
 This is a layer I only plan to use when stationary.
 This layer is an important element of my safety system when in the hills.
 However, in addition to this, I always carry a group shelter.

 “I think a group shelter is more important than a first aid kit for safety in the mountains”

 I carry a two-person shelter when carry when climbing.
 For hillwalking I carry a 4, 6 or 8 person one depending on the size of the group.
 In fact, I think a group shelter is more important than a first aid kit for safety in the mountains.
 They are light and can live at the bottom of a pack.
 Getting in them cuts out the wind chill immediately.
 In addition, body heat quickly raises the temperature in the shelter.
 Sometimes you have to get out of the shelter because it gets too hot!
 Without a doubt group shelters are life savers.
 They are also a much more pleasant place to have a snack or sort out a blister than in the open on the Cairngorm plateau in winter.

 I hope these tips are useful to people.
 If you have any of your own tips write them in the comments below.
 And finally, be safe out there folks, be prepared and wrap up warm (but not too warm!)